frenchie4111/frenchie4111.github.io/_posts/2018-05-20-Retro-OpenAI-Collision-Map.md

 ![Results](/images/openai_retro/results.png)

-As you can see, it still has a bit of a problem with background noise in some places, but the output is definitelly a cleaner signal of where it's safe to stand.
+As you can see, it still has a bit of a problem with background noise in some places, but the output is certainly a cleaner indication of where it's safe to stand.

 #### Next Steps